 You know what motivates your child and how you discipline and caution them.
 In the case of my nonverbal ASD son who doesn’t understand much of “do this to get this” I tried candy as reward for using the potty but it didn’t help because he didn’t like eating it.
 I then realized that all he wanted was a simple praise when he did good.
 So, each time he went potty I would clap and give him So much praise.

 Although it is difficult for him to understand facial expressions and other social cues, he is great at understanding the tone of the voice to know when someone is being playful, mean or serious.
 Therefore, I would make my praise as cheerful as possible.
 In the case of an accident, I would use a serious tone and made a big deal out of it until he finally understood that peeing in his pants was not acceptable.

-So, this was just a glimpse of my potty-training journey.
+So, this was just a glimpse of my experience potty training a non-verbal autistic child.
 I’m sure by now you have figured out that it wasn’t as easy as many would think.
 Take your time do not put so much pressure on yourself or your child and learn to accept that accidents will happen.